techidaily/site-facebook-video-share/source/_posts/transitioning-from-imovie-editing-suite-to-youtube-showcase-for-2024.md

 Without further ado, let’s begin with **how to upload a video from iMovie to YouTube**.
 We want to lead with the best iMovie export settings, specific troubleshooting issues, and our alternative intro section to overcome iMovie's limitations.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/iOVkXoUxLf4?si=QfC18T2cb5OkiaXo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 1: How to Upload a Video from iMovie to YouTube?

 iMovie is ideal for making YouTube videos if you are too basic and are not looking for advanced features.
 Remember that professionalism pays in these platforms and helps you stand better among others.
 If you're still interested in making introductory videos, here is a step-by-step guide on **uploading a video to YouTube from iMovie** on Mac first and leading with iPhone.